-^{} Wannes Vandenbussche (Ph.D.) is a research affiliate at the Institute for the Law of Obligations at KU Leuven (BE) and an attorney-at-law at Linklaters Brussels.
+\ Wannes Vandenbussche (Ph.D.) is an assistant professor of civil procedure at Ghent University (BE) and an attorney-at-law at Linklaters Brussels.
 This article was written while during his time as an associate research scholar (B.A.E.F & Fulbright fellow) at Yale Law School (U.S.).
 I am particularly indebted to Benoit Allemeersch, Mirjan Damaska, William Eskridge, Mateusz Grochowski, Xinyu Huang, Douglas Kysar, John Langbein, Noah Messing, Joachim Pierer, Ilse Samoy, and James Whitman for their valuable comments and suggestions.
 I am grateful to Pavel Bachleda, Vojtěch Bašný, Daniela Mozetič, and Maria Vizdoaga for helping me in collecting some of the materials.
 An earlier version of this paper was presented at the Global Fake News and Defamation Symposium in Los Angeles, the Yale Doctoral Workshop Series, and the 7th Annual Conference of the Younger Comparativists Committee (YCC) of the American Society of Comparative Law (ASCL) in Cleveland.
 The comments and the suggestions that I received at these meetings were extremely helpful.
 The views expressed herein are solely those of the author.